Disappearance of Melanie Ethier: Local suspects

-Drunk drivers may have killed Melanie Ethier.
 After May 1996, bars in Ontario were able to remain open until 02:00, while bars in Quebec could stay open until 03:00.
 Witnesses who were in the bar Doc's the night of 28–29 September 1996 have submitted tips to investigators stating that they saw an intoxicated patron leave the bar early in order to reach a bar across the provincial border before last call, and that one of these drivers may have struck Ethier with their car.
 A 1999 search of the area east of New Liskeard was sparked by a tip sent to police alleging that Ethier had been hit by a car on the night of her disappearance.
 The tipster said that the person responsible was driving with a suspended license and had only recently been let out of jail, and in a panic loaded Ethier's body into their trunk and buried her at Dawson's Point.
 Although police investigated the site, no remains were found.
 In 2000, police retrieved materials from the landfill in McGarry Township while investigating a rumour suggesting a group of teens from Virginiatown was responsible for Ethier's disappearance.
 In a 2021 interview, Dave Bromley (who had been with Ethier the night of her disappearance) said he believed the drunk driving theory was plausible, but that it did not make sense for someone exiting the bar to stalk and assault her as the area between Doc's and the bridge was too well-lit and patrolled by police.